The OBA/OJEN Competitive Mock Trials for High School Students

 OOCMT mock trial tournaments will take place in the spring of 2020, with event dates between late March and mid-May.
 Each local tournament has different tournament dates which, in many cases, have not yet been set.
 You can click on “Local Tournaments by Region” in the grey bar above to find specific information as it becomes available.

-Timeline for Case and Materials
+Publication of Case and Materials

 Every year, we produce a new case scenario, which will be used for all tournaments.
 The case comes out first in a draft form, with a period afterwards for prospective participants to submit questions which may require clarification, or any errors noticed.
 The final version is usually published about two weeks after the first draft.
 It is very rare for any major changes to be made to the case in the final version.